LTC and FID Appeal/Denial Page.

-The law says you can appeal a suspension, revocation or denial of a License by filing a petition for judicial review in district court within 90 days.
+LTC Denial: The law says you can appeal a suspension, revocation, denial of, or restriction applied to a License by filing a petition for judicial review in district court within 90 days.
 The law also says that if you do not get a License within 40 days from your date of application, you can assume you are denied and go to court.
-The court will expect you to prove that the chief’s decision to deny you was “capricious” or “arbitrary.”
+The court will expect you to prove that the chief’s decision to deny you was“capricious” or “arbitrary.”

 If your reason for denial is not on this page you can petition the state Firearms Licensing Bureau.

-*please note, sealed records are opened by the CHSB during the firearms license review process.
+**please note, sealed records are opened by the CJIS during the firearms license review process.**

 |Not a “suitable person” in the eyes of the chief.||Can be appealed in district court.||N/A, the chief shall issue a card to any person who meets the eligibility criteria.|